 Degree structure

-• ID obligatory courses – these are the basis for the ID major and include engineering courses and design courses to provide for solid foundations of knowledge to help define your learning objectives.
+• ID core courses – these form the basis for the ID major and include engineering courses and design courses to provide for solid foundations of knowledge to help define your learning objectives.

-• A Challenge-Based Learning line (CBL) – a series of design/design research projects on sociotechnical challenges to work across borders and disciplines and collaborate and communicate in multi- or interdisciplinary teams.
-During the projects, you integrate the approach, skills and knowledge from the various areas of expertise, learn about design and research processes and develop your professional skills.
+• Challenge-Based Learning (CBL) – design projects with a technical and a social or societal aspect.
+You will learn to collaborate and communicate in multi- or interdisciplinary teams.
+During the projects, you will integrate approaches, skills and knowledge from different areas of expertise, learn about design and research processes and develop your professional skills.

 First year

-In the first year you become familiar with the four areas of expertise that contribute to the field of Industrial Design.
+The first year introduces you to the four areas of expertise that contribute to the field of Industrial Design.
 These are:

 • Creativity and Aesthetics (CA)